augustineLinton/KindleForge/README.md

 KindleForge Is A Persistent Appstore For Kindles Based On IllusionUtild.

-It Is A KPM Frontend.
+It Is Inspired By KPM.